 In conclusion, accurate translation of clinical trial materials is essential for clear communication with participants, compliance with legal and regulatory requirements, and promotion of ethical research practices.

-- Multilingual clinical trials come with unique challenges, including managing costs, coordinating with stakeholders, ensuring consistency and accuracy, and cultural sensitivity.
+- Multilingual clinical trials have unique challenges, including managing costs, coordinating with stakeholders, ensuring consistency and accuracy, and cultural sensitivity.

-- However, researchers can address these challenges by involving translation professionals in the planning and management process, using cost-effective strategies such as specialized translation service providers, translation memory and terminology management software, crowdsourcing, and implementing quality control and assurance processes.
+- Researchers can address challenges by involving translation professionals, using cost-effective strategies like specialized service providers, translation memory software, crowdsourcing, and quality control processes.

 - By ensuring accurate and culturally appropriate translation of trial materials, researchers can promote effective and efficient clinical trial practices while protecting the rights and safety of trial participants.